Pips Answer for Saturday, October 25, 2025

 I had to look at the available dominoes and find four cells that hit that high number, which meant using the 6-6 and parts of the 6-3 and 5-5 dominoes.
 The 'unequal' region was a bit of a brain teaser until I realized it just meant none of those five cells could share a value.

-Nyt Pips hard answer for 2025-10-25
+NYT Pips hard answer for 2025-10-25

-Answer for 2025-10-25
+Complete answer for 2025-10-25 (Hard)

 Finally, the Hard puzzle was a marathon.
 Rodolfo really likes using those 'Sum 0' regions as anchors.
 Finding the 0-0 spots (like at 4,1) helped clear up the board.